|

 CAPITAL BITCH

 In the Houston Chronicle, writer Michael Hardy posits this: “Lauren Weisberger’s 2003 The Devil wears Prada portrayed the fashion industry as a soul-sucking fantasyland that turns Andy (Anne Hathaway) into a Chanel-wearing robot.
 The genius of director David Frankel’s adaption is his inversion of this formula.
 In the book, the fashion industry is full of fakes while Andy’s personal life is full of regular Joes.
 In Frankel’s film, the industry feels vivid and plausibly decadent, while Andy’s private life is all shallow cliché.
 You can’t wait till she gets back in the office.”
 Minus the “genius” hyperbole, agreed—viewers can get impatient waiting to return to Streep in action, dripping in sinister dulcet vocals and protective armor.
 Couldn’t this movie’s Andy be allowed to recognize just once her boytoy and her black artist friend are self-serving hypocrites in their condemnation of her career drive while theirs are speeding up as well?
-Had a rough go of it with more-than-adequate Hathaway; it’s not her fault she resembles Liza Minnelli, but it’s baggage no one wants to carry.
-Stanley Tucci seems to enjoy carrying his own—a ring so huge it not only heists scenes, it causes the wearer’s wrist to get extra limpy.
-(He would use, in 2012’s Gambit, “cerulean blue” in homage to Meryl.)op,
+Had a rough go early on with more-than-adequate Hathaway; it’s not her fault she resembles Liza Minnelli as baggage no one needs to carry but the impedimenta is tossed at just the right moment when Field provides a modern Cinderella makeover.
+(And there’s an outtake worth re-inserting of Hathaway saving Streep from her husband, played by James Naughton, being uncouth at a posh gathering.)
+Stanley Tucci seems to enjoy carrying his own flashy weight—a ring so huge it not only heists scenes, it causes the wearer’s wrist to get extra limpy.
+He’d extend use of “cerulean blue” in 2012’s Gambit as homage.op,

 ralphbenner@nowreviewing.com